-#8 – Rubbing alcohol dabbed over the affected area will also help stop the itching, but it will sting.
+#8 – Rubbing alcohol for poison ivy dabbed over the affected area will also help stop the itching, but it will sting.
 Witch hazel is safe and comfortable for use on children.
 Rubbing alcohol may not be.

 #9 – Use rubbing alcohol and medicated body powder.
 After cleaning the rash with soap and cool water and allowing the skin to dry, apply rubbing alcohol generously with a cotton ball and immediately sprinkle medicated body powder (e.g. Gold Bond) generously over the area.

 This will create a paste of medicated powder and rubbing alcohol.
 Cover the area loosely with dry gauze to keep the treatment in place.

 #10 – Use goldenseal for healing inside and out.
 Goldenseal is a natural herb that possesses antimicrobial and anti-inflammatory properties.
 It can be used as a tea and to make natural medicines and personal care products.

 You can purchase goldenseal root powder at your local health food store and use it to make a tincture that you can apply directly to your rash with a cotton ball.

 Add a teaspoonful of goldenseal root powder to a pint of freshly boiled, filtered water.
 Allow the mixture to sit (covered) until it cools.
 Pour it through a clean coffee filter to strain out the gritty powder.

 Store it in your refrigerator in a clean glass jar with a tightly fitting lid.
 Apply it to your rash as needed.
 You can also add 10 drops to a cup of water or tea for inner healing.